Bale revolt: Spread of revolt (1963 - 1965)

-Martial Law and Military Intervention (1966 - 1968)
+Martial law and military intervention (1966 - 1968)

 Fighting gradually increased in intensity until 1966, at which point the Ethiopian government declared a state of emergency and deployed the army.
 That same year, the Bale rebels began coordinating with the Western Somali Liberation Front.

 Fierce ground assaults and airstrikes by government forces in high and lowland Bale during the opening months of 1967 resulted in significant casualties amongst the civilian population.
+Many of the peasants and pastoralists who had homes and crops devastated in the air attacks were terror stricken as they had never seen bombs before.
+Thousands of Oromos fled to Somalia in the face of intensive aerial bombardments, where they remained for decades.

 The town of Negele Borana served as the main base for the Ethiopian army during the revolt.

-Collapse and Suppression
+Collapse and suppression

 Between 1968 and 1969 the fortunes of the rebels began to decline.

-Foreign Support to Ethiopian Government
+Foreign support to Ethiopian government

-The involvement of foreign military experts aided the government in crushing the insurgency.
+The involvement of foreign military experts aided the government in crushing the insurgency, most notably from the United States and the United Kingdom.
 In 1968, the British government began aiding the Ethiopian government by facilitating the construction of a bridge across the strategic Ganale River, enabling Ethiopian forces to assail vital insurgent bases in the region.
 British military engineers further aided the creation of roads into rebel territory.
 The US government also began to assist Ethiopian forces by providing technical assistance and by training the Ethiopian Air Force in aerial based counter insurgent tactics.